Locards/colosseum-hackathon/README.md

 - You may need to reload the page to see your updated your Bonny Token balance

 ## 3. Check the dashboard
-- Check the dashboard for your receipt (dashboard.bonny.so)
+- Check the dashboard for your receipt (https://dashboard.bonny.so)
 - You can click the Blockchain Transaction and you'll be forwarded to solscan.io and can see the transaction.
     - The instruction data has an url that leads to dashboard.bonny.so and shows the single transaction